jax-ml/jax/docs/index.rst

       :link-type: ref
       :class-card: user-guides

-If you're looking to use JAX to train neural networks, start with the `JAX AI Stack Tutorials`_, and then check out the `JAX AI Stack Examples`_ to see how JAX models can be implemented using the Flax_ framework.
+If you're looking to use JAX to train neural networks, check out the `JAX AI Stack`_!

 Ecosystem
 ---------